 The Federal Government recognizes design excellence through several agency specific design competitions that are outlined below.

-- Naval Facilities Engineering Command—Biennial Design Awards Program: The NAVFAC Design Awards Program, which began in 1997, recognizes specific achievements by Architects, Engineers, Planners, and other professionals accomplishing design work under contract for NAVFAC that demonstrate and promote excellence in both the built and the natural environment.
+Naval Facilities Engineering Command Design Awards Program: The NAVFAC Design Awards Program, which began in 1997, recognizes specific achievements by Architects, Engineers, Planners, and other professionals accomplishing design work under contract for NAVFAC that demonstrate and promote excellence in both the built and the natural environment.
 The program seeks to recognize excellence in design activities, design products and associated management activities.
-For information on submission categories and submission requirements, contact Mike Chapman, NAVFAC, (202) 685-9175.
+For information regarding this program, please contact the Program Administrator, Joseph Simone.

-- U.S. General Services Administration Design Awards Program: As builder for the federal civilian government, steward of many of our nation's most valued architectural treasures, and manager of the Art-in-Architecture program that incorporates works by outstanding contemporary artists into Federal facilities, GSA contributes to the architectural and artistic legacy in the United States.
+U.S. General Services Administration Design Awards Program: As builder for the federal civilian government, steward of many of our nation's most valued architectural treasures, and manager of the Art-in-Architecture program that incorporates works by outstanding contemporary artists into Federal facilities, GSA contributes to the architectural and artistic legacy in the United States.
 Through their Design Excellence Program, they seek the best in design, construction, and restoration.
 The Biennial Design Awards Program honors "the best of the best."
-For information on the Biennial Design Awards submission categories and requirements and the GSA Design Excellence Program, contact Thomas Grooms, (202) 501-4941.
+For information on the Design Awards submission categories and requirements email email@example.com or call (202) 841-0601.
+For information on the GSA Design Excellence Program, contact the Office of Design and Construction at (202) 501-1888 .

 Industry Award Programs